If you've blocked our ad, please consider unblocking it.

 The M2 Flamethrower is used, but only in Dead Ops Arcade.
 Interestingly enough, a model as well as cut quotes from "Five" and "Kino der Toten" remain, which suggests it was to be used in those maps as well.

 The Model 1887 is used, but only in "Vorkuta".
-However, unused coding suggests it was to appear in "Payback", "Redemption", and "Rebirth".
-The coding string "mp_m1887" suggests that the Model 1887 was originally going to be usable in multiplayer.
+However, unused coding suggests it was to appear in the missions "Payback", "Redemption", and "Rebirth".
+The coding string "mp_m1887" suggests that the Model 1887 was also planned to be usable in multiplayer.

 The MP40 is used in the campaign, but strangely has coding to be obtained as a killstreak.
 The coding strings are "mp40_mp", "mp40_drop_mp" and "mp40_blinged_mp".
 Audio bits for the Tropas, Black Ops, OP 40, Spetznaz, and the NVA faction announcers remains.
 It can also be used in "Five" using console commands.

 The Wunderwaffe DG-2 is used, but only in some of the original zombies maps.
-Cut quotes seem to suggest that it was originally available for "Kino der Toten" and "Five" most likely obtained through the Mystery Box.
+Cut quotes seem to suggest that it was originally available for "Kino der Toten" and "Five".
+It would've most likely been obtained through the Mystery Box.
 The sound bits for "Five" still exist along with the "Kino der Toten" quotes.
-An unused Pack-a-Paunched variant known as the "Wunderwaffe DG-3 JZ" can be used in Call of the Dead with the help of console commands, though it has no texture.
+An unused Pack-A-Punched variant known as the "Wunderwaffe DG-3 JZ" can be used in Call of the Dead with the help of console commands, though it has no texture.

 Zombies Mode Weapons